The Violent Men: Plot

-Back at the Anchor ranch, Cole and Lew argue and Cole decides to pull out, going into town to see his Mexican girl friend.
+Back at the Anchor Ranch, Cole and Lew argue and Cole decides to pull out, going into town to see his Mexican girlfriend.
 That evening, Parrish and his men cause Lew's horses and cattle to stampede, forcing all of Lew's men to leave the ranch to deal with the livestock.
-With the ranch unguarded, Parrish men set fire to the Anchor ranch house.
+With the ranch unguarded, Parrish men set fire to the Anchor Ranch house.
 Still at the ranch, Lew and Martha are caught in the fire.
-Lew asks Martha for his crutches and she throws them into the fire before running from the burning house, leaving him to die.
-However, Lew survives.
+Lew asks Martha for his crutches, and she throws them into the fire before running from the burning house, leaving him to die, but Lew survives.

-Martha finds Cole and tells him that Lew is dead and together, they can rebuild Anchor.
+Martha finds Cole and tells him that Lew is dead, and together, they can rebuild Anchor.
 The naïve Cole agrees to help Martha and assembles a small army of men, with help from the sheriff, who also believes that Lew is dead.
-They begin burning out and killing the 'nesters' as likely allies of Parrish and as an excuse to clear the valley.
+They begin burning out and killing the nesters as likely allies of Parrish's and as an excuse to clear the valley.
 Back at the ranch, Judith finds Lew, who has crawled from the burning house and is hurt, but far from dead.
-Judith takes Lew to the hills where Parrish and his men are hiding.
+Judith takes Lew to the hills, where Parrish and his men are hiding.

-Cole and Martha return to the Anchor ranch with the army of men but are confronted by Parrish and Lew, who ride in with Judith.
+Cole and Martha return to the Anchor Ranch with the army of men, but are confronted by Parrish and Lew, who ride in with Judith.
 All three have come to realize Martha is the real villain.
 The sheriff is shocked to see Lew alive, who then orders the small army to leave his property.
 Parrish, seeing Cole in the distance, rides toward him and dismounts for a final showdown.
 Martha smiles, expecting Cole to kill Parrish.
 They approach one another and start shooting.
 Cole is shot in the chest and falls to the ground, dead.
-Martha runs to him and as she kneels down she sees Lew and Judith approaching her.
+Martha runs to him, and as she kneels down, she sees Lew and Judith approaching her.
 In a panic, she runs from the ranch, only to be gunned down by Cole's Mexican girlfriend out for revenge.

-Later, in town, John Parrish and his men are loading supplies on their wagon, when Judith approaches and tells John that her father would like him to run Anchor.
+Later in town, John Parrish and his men are loading supplies on their wagon, when Judith approaches and tells John that her father would like him to run Anchor.
 John tells Judith he has his own ranch to rebuild and rides off.
-Then stopping he returns to her and smiling, he tells her "your father once told me he'd get my ranch one way or another."
+Then stopping, he returns to her and smiling, he tells her, "Your father once told me he'd get my ranch one way or another."
 John and Judith ride off together as two old hands watching shake their heads admiringly.